 Cake flour vs all purpose flour

 Great cakes can be made with cake flour or all purpose flour, but there are definitely differences in texture when using one over the other.
 Cake flour is a fine flour that is about 7-9% protein.
 All purpose flour is a harder flour that is 10-12% protein.
 The protein content is important because that is what creates the gluten.
 You can think of gluten as the thing that allows bread to have that soft, springy texture.
 As you can probably guess, bread flour has the highest protein content among the 3 types of flour.
 Going back to cakes, the type of flour you want to use depends on the texture you want your cake to have.
 All purpose flour will make for a slightly denser cake than cake flour which is why a lot of recipes used cake flour.
+One kind of cake that uses all purpose flour is a pound cake!
 Cake flour forms less gluten when the cake batter is mixed.
 That’s why it’s crucial you don’t over mix cake batter because the more you mix it, the more gluten will form.

 I chose to use all purpose flour in this recipe because I thought it produced a great texture, and it made the recipe more accessible.
 I also simply just couldn’t find cake flour at my grocery store which I imagine is what a lot of people are going through right now.
 If you want a lighter cake, definitely substitute all purpose flour for cake flour.
 Substitute 1 cup + 2 tablespoons of cake flour for 1 cup of all purpose flour.